kidunot89/wp-graphql-composer/README.md

 ## Modifying Pre-Composed Components
 1. To create a new template for say the `Menu` component, import `menu`, `menuItem`, and `subItem` view components from `wp-graphql-composer`.
 `import { menu, menuItem, subItem } from 'wp-graphql-composer';`
 2. Next create new components to be the new view layers for the menu, menu item, and sub menu components.
 You don't have to change all three for but I am just to show how its done.
-I'm also using the `map` and `isEmpty` functions from the `lodash` package to help map the items.
 ```
   const subMenuView = ({ MenuItem, SubMenu, items, ...rest }) => (
     <ol data-testid="custom-submenu" {...rest}>